 The benefit of forming a limited liability company is that you are not required to base distributions on a member's capital contribution, although you can use this method if you wish.

 In Montana, you are not required to fulfill any publication requirements when forming your LLC.
 There are, however, numerous regulatory and tax requirements with which you'll need to comply, including some requirements that apply only to LLCs.

 If you are forming a multi-member LLC, you will need to request an Employer Identification Number (EIN).
 You will need one of these numbers even if your company doesn't have any employees.
 However, single-member LLCs are only required to obtain an EIN if it hires employees or elects corporate tax status.

 You can request an EIN online with the IRS, and your identification number will be issued immediately.
 There is no fee to obtain an EIN.
 Your company may also have to apply for a business license, depending on your industry.
 Licenses may be mandatory at both the state and local levels.

 Many LLCs, particularly those with employees, must register with the Department of Revenue.
 You can complete your registration either online or by mail.
 If you want to maintain your company's good standing, you will need to submit an Annual Report with the Secretary of State.
 Your Annual Report will be due on April 15 every year and carries a filing fee of $15.
 An additional $15 will be charged for late filings.

 If you need help understanding the Montana LLC cost, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.